SSC CGL 2026 Notification Out for 12,256 posts: Check Application dates, eligibility criteria and syllabus

 SSC CGL Age Limit

-The age limit for SSC CGL varies by post.
-Candidates interested in applying for this post must ensure that they fall within the prescribed age range mentioned in the official notification.
-However, age relaxation is given to the candidates who belong to certain reserved categories.
+The Age limit for SSC CGL varies by post.
+Candidates interested in applying for this post must ensure that they fall within the prescribed age range mentioned in the official SSC CGL notification.
+However, Candidates from certain reserved categories are eligible for age relaxation.

 |